 What parents need to know

-Parents need to know that this sports drama -- like the movie it's based on -- centers on the coach and players of an elite high school football team in small-town Texas.
+Parents need to know that Friday Night Lights is a sports drama that -- like the movie it's based on -- centers on the coach and players of an elite high school football team in small-town Texas.
 There's constant tension between the community's desire to win games and the coach's goal of helping his players understand the inner strength they need to truly be winners.
 Racial tensions, underage drinking, and sexual tension are prevalent, and some of the football scenes can get pretty intense.
 Other mature issues include infidelity, abusive relationships, divorce, going to war, and more.